-\paraDraft{Attention map description} We analyzed the attention mechanism to confirm the focused modalities each time.
-In~\cref{f:attention_all},~\cref{f:attention_modality}, and~\cref{f:attention_joint}, we show attention maps, which are heat maps representing the attention weight, which is output from the attention mechanism, the red square in~\cref{f:attention}.
-The values in these figures are normalized, and the lighter color indicates a highly focused modality, which the LfD model recognise as important and reliable.
-They are all in the case the robot stirred plain egg with heating 180 ${}^\circ$C.
+We analyzed the attention mechanism to confirm the focused modalities each time.
+In Fig.~\ref{f:attention}, we show attention maps, which are heat maps representing the attention weight.
+The values in these figures are normalized and the lighter color indicates a highly focused modality, that the learning model recognizes as important and reliable.
+They are all in the same case of the robot stirred plain egg with heating 180${}^\circ$C.

-\paraDraft{analysis} \cref{f:attention_all} is the attention map of the whole dimensional data.
-Lines around the 148, 186, 242, 300, 347, and 425 steps can be seen.
-We can see the transition of focused sensorimotor data.
-In these time steps, occlusion occurred, as shown in the pictures in the~\cref{f:attention_all}.
-We can assume that the DNN model recognizes the occlusion and changes the focus depending on the situation.
+Fig.~\ref{f:attention} (a) is the attention map of the whole dimensional input data.
+We observe lines around the steps 148, 186, 242, 300, 347, and 425th, when occlusion occurred.
+In other words, we see the transition of focused sensorimotor data.
+The learning model recognizes the occlusion and changes the focus depending on the situation.

-\cref{f:attention_modality} shows the attention map averaged with each modality.
+Fig.~\ref{f:attention} (b) shows the attention map averaged with each modality.
 As can be seen, especially the heat color of torque sensor data becomes lighter and lighter, which means it attains focus in the latter half of the sequence.
-We consider that that is because in the latter half, the egg became harder; thus, the LfD model must focus on recognizing which part is soft or hard.
+We consider that because in the latter half, the egg becomes harder; thus, the learning model must focus on recognizing stiffness; which part is liquid, half-raw or hard.
 In contrast, the attention towards the whole image data diminishes in the last part.
-In the beginning, the robot has to move largely to stir the whole pot, but later, the movement becomes small and involves flipping or splitting a specific area, which mainly needs wrist transition.
+In the beginning, the robot has to move largely to stir the whole pot, but later, the movement becomes smaller and involves flipping or splitting specific areas, which mainly needs wrist transitions.
 Thus, the whole image becomes less and less meaningful.

-\cref{f:attention_joint} shows the attention map with only joint angle data.
-We can see that joints 2, 4, and 5 decrease attention, which are mainly used for stirring in the whole pot.
-In contrast, joints 3, 6, and 7 increase attention, which are used for splitting the egg.
-We can say that the attention mechanism can focus on important joints based on the egg status and necessary action type.
+Fig.~\ref{f:attention} (c) shows the attention map that focuses only on motor angle data.
+We see that joints 2, 4, and 5 decrease attention, which are on the shoulder and elbow, mainly used to stir in the whole pot.
+In contrast, joints 6, and 7 on the wrist increase attention, which are used to split the egg.
+We can say that the attention mechanism focuses on important joints based on the status of the egg and the necessary action type.